CaravanOfThieves/CaravanOfThieves/README.md

 </div>
 <div align="center">

-please c+h, i encourage both that and any other forms of interaction ; aspiring to learn luau !! if you have tips hmu ^_^
+please c+h, i encourage both that and any other forms of interaction ; im aspiring to learn luau !! (im a total newbie), if you have tips hmu ^_^

 </div>
 <div align="center">